dreamsoftomorow/CTF-write-ups/AmateursCTF/pwn/Crackbox.md

 ```
 so we could guess that it ends with it and filter on it!
 ___
-*NOTE*: for some reason that didn't work, I just ended up using the first mapped area i found and brute forcing that way :) it did show me that it started in 0x700000000000 though! (the author did find 0x4d5000 which does work)
+*NOTE*: for some reason that didn't work, I just ended up using the first mapped area I found and brute forcing that way :) it did show me that it started in 0x700000000000 though! (the author used 0x4d5000 which does work)
 ___
 ### Finding out what is in the JIT mapped area
 I ran the docker using ``